 Only put software into

-virtualenv vs. system isolation as if they were mutually exclusive.
+Stop discussing virtualenv versus system isolation as if they were mutually exclusive.
 You should use both at once, neither replaces the other:

-- Do isolate your application server’s OS from its host using Docker /lxc/ jails / zones /kvm/VMware / … to one container/vm per application.
+- Do isolate your application server’s OS from its host using Docker / LXC / jails / zones / KVM / Xen /VMware / … to one container/virtual machine per application.

 Less Typing, More Happiness